 There is just one thing you really need to focus on – your child’s head circumference!
 Every helmet, no matter its size, will come with a head circumference range.
 For example, the Giro Tremor has a range of 50 – 57 cm.
 If your child’s head circumference falls in that range, the helmet should be a fit!

-- Then, we focus on adjusting that helmet so that it stays snuggly on your child’s head to provide them the protection they need to ride safe.
+The right size helmet must also be adjusted properly for a great fit.
+The following six simple steps will guide you through finding a kids helmet that is just the right size, and then adjusting that helmet so that it stays snuggly on your child’s head to provide them the protection they need to ride safe.

 (1) Measure your Child’s Head